titusasigri30/Azure-IAM-Portfolio/01-identity-foundation/README.md

 ## Project Overview

-This project establishes the Microsoft Entra ID identity foundation for Contoso Financial Services, a fictional organization used throughout this IAM portfolio.
+This project establishes the Microsoft Entra ID identity foundation for Naamalgu Financial Services, used throughout this
+IAM portfolio.

 The project demonstrates the initial design of users, groups, identity